Spine Surgeons conducting a Cervical spine procedure

 Success Rates and Risks:

-The success of treatment for spinal rigidity depends on the specific cause and the individual patient’s response.
+The success of surgical treatment for spinal rigidity depends on the specific cause and the individual patient’s response.
 Surgical procedures like spinal fusion can provide significant relief for certain conditions but involve risks such as infection, bleeding, or complications related to the fusion process.

 The success of non-surgical approaches, such as medications and physical therapy, can vary, and the degree of improvement depends on factors like the severity of the condition and patient compliance.